hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/tutorial-site/content/custom-business-logic.md

 Custom business logic can be handled in two ways using Hasura:
 - Writing custom GraphQL resolvers and adding it as a remote schema.
 - After a mutation operation, trigger a webhook asynchronously.
+This can be done via event triggers.

 In the todo app backend that you have built, there are certain custom functionalities you may want to add: